lanl/CLAMR/README.md

 use ./configure --help to see all the options available.
 The most common is
  --disable-opengl: to disable the real-time graphics

+There are two real-time graphics packages.
+The default is OpenGL.
+An alternative real-time graphics package uses MPE.
+To use this package, configure with "./configure --enable-mpe".
+The OpenGL option is automatically turned off when selecting MPE.
+MPE is part of the MPICH package from Argonne National Laboratory.
+It usually is not on a system and will need to be installed.
+A setup script and version 1.9.1 of the MPE package are available in the download directory.

 make

 Two executables are currently built